irocn/slingshot/participants/sector-checker.md

 ## (1) Brief Project Description
 This is a tools to ensure the sectors pass the window PoST. whith the following features
 - Check the sectors health status
-- Find the sanity faulty before window PoST
+- Find the sanity or faulty sectors before window PoST
 - Analysis the sector log to improve seal efficiency and find the potential problem

 ## (2) Link to Project UI